Pop Culture Madness!

 Germany's Der Stern magazine obtained Adolf Hitler's secret diaries.
 After announcing them, and showing them to the world, it was discovered that they were fake.

-The town of Thistle, Utah was destroyed by a landslide and the resulting flood.
+Thistle, Utah, was destroyed by a landslide and the resulting flood.
 The disaster was the costliest landslide in United States history.

-When Sally Ride was preparing to launch as the first US woman in space in 1983, reporters asked questions like "Do you cry when things go wrong on the job?" and "Will the flight affect your reproductive organs?"
+When Sally Ride was preparing to launch as the first US woman in space in 1983, reporters asked, “Do you cry when things go wrong on the job?” and “Will the flight affect your reproductive organs?”

 Pop Star Death: Karen Carpenter (eating disorder) The word 'anorexia' entered the American vocabulary.